 If you really want to make sure you’re getting a good share of sex, you might think about embracing the quickie.
 It allows you to enjoy sex and get on with your day in a timely fashion.
 You can always save the cuddly stuff for later.
 Think about employing the most convenient positions possible.
 Standing doggie is always a great option for folks on the go.

-Bringing new ideas into the bedroom can be a little intimidating.
+Bringing new ideas into the bedroom can be intimidating.
 Do yourself a favor and invite your partner to join you on that quest.
 Watch some porn together.
 Read some erotica.
-Talk about what’s out there and discuss what seems appealing to your both.
-In that way, you and your partner can both avoid the fall out from any awkward rejection.
+Talk about what’s out there and discuss what seems appealing to you both.
+In that way, you and your partner can both avoid the fallout from any awkward rejection.

 If you’re worried about orgasming too soon during sex, try getting off beforehand.
 After ejaculation, men experience a refractory period, a span of time whereby the body can recover and replenish after orgasm.
 This obviously won’t be the way to go for men who struggle to finish during bed, but chances are, having a go at it alone will help some people last a bit longer than usual with their partner.

 23. Hold Hands

 The simple act of hand-holding during an intense sexual experience can heighten the arousal and closeness, says Suzannah Weiss, a sex and love coach.
 Hold your partner’s hands when you’re kissing their body all over.
 Hold your partner’s hands if you’re in the spoon position, or they’re on top.
 “If you’re on top, you can pin your partner’s hands down above their head,” offers Weiss.
 “Doing so gives them a feeling of closeness and comfort, while also being a little bit dominant and kinky.”